Caracas: Crime

-Venezuela and its capital, Caracas, are reported to both have among the highest per capita murder rates in the world.
-Caracas is the city with the sixth highest homicide rate in the world outside of a warzone, with a 2019 rate of around 76 murders per 100,000 people.
+Venezuela and its capital, Caracas, have been reported to both have among the highest per capita murder rates in the world.
+In 2010 Caracas had the highest murder rate in the world, having more deaths than Baghdad during the Iraq War, and in 2012 there were 13,080 murders in Venezuela, according to the United Nations Office on Drugs and Crime.

+In 2019, Caracas was the city with the sixth highest homicide rate in the world outside of a warzone, with a rate of around 76 murders per 100,000 people.
+In 2023 it was the nineteenth, with a rate of around 52 murders per 100,000 people.
 Most murders and other violent crimes go unsolved, with estimates of the number of unresolved crimes as high as 98%.
-The U.S. Department of State and British Foreign and Commonwealth Office have issued travel warnings for Venezuela (especially Caracas) due to high rates of crime.
+The U.S. Department of State and British Foreign and Commonwealth Office have issued travel warnings for Venezuela due to high rates of crime.

 Economy

 Businesses that are located in Caracas include service companies, banks, and malls, among others.
 It has a largely service-based economy, apart from some industrial activity in its metropolitan area.
 The Caracas Stock Exchange and Petróleos de Venezuela (PDVSA) are headquartered here.
 PDVSA, a state-run organization, is the largest company in Venezuela, and negotiates all the international agreements for the distribution and export of petroleum.
 When it existed, the airline Viasa had its headquarters in the Torre Viasa.

 Several international companies and embassies are located in El Rosal and Las Mercedes, in the Caracas area.
 The city also serves as a hub for communication and transportation infrastructure between the metropolitan area and the rest of the country.
 Important industries in Caracas include chemicals, textiles, leather, food, iron, and wood products.
 There are also rubber and cement factories.
 Its nominal GDP is US$70 billion and the GDP (PPP) per capita is US$24,000.

 A 2009 United Nations survey reported that the cost of living in Caracas was 89% of that of the survey's baseline city, New York.
 However, this statistic is based upon a fixed currency-exchange-rate of 2003 and might not be completely realistic, due to the elevated inflation rates of the last several years.